Raufeon Stots: Bellator Bantamweight World Grand Prix and Interim Champ

 In the first round bout of the $1 million Bellator Bantamweight World Grand Prix Tournament, Stots was scheduled to face Sergio Pettis for the Bellator Bantamweight World Championship on April 23, 2022, at Bellator 279.
 However, Pettis was forced to pull out of the bout and the Grand Prix after sustaining an injury that required surgery, resulting in Juan Archuleta taking his place and the bout now being held for the Interim Bellator Bantamweight World Championship.
 Stots won the bout and became the interim champion after knocking down Archuleta with a head kick and then finishing him on the ground with elbows at the beginning of the third round.

-In the semi-finals, Stots faced Danny Sabatello on December 9, 2022 in the main event at Bellator 289.
-He won the fight via split decision.
+In the semi-finals, Stots faced Danny Sabatello on December 9, 2022, in the main event at Bellator 289.
+He won the fight via controversial split decision.
+4 out of 6 media outlets scored it for Stots.

-In the finals, Stots is scheduled to face Patchy Mix on April 22, 2023 at Bellator 295.
+In the finals, Stots faced Patchy Mix on April 22, 2023, at Bellator 295.
+He lost the bout and the title, getting knocked out in the first round with a step up knee.

+Stots rematched Danny Sabatello on November 17, 2023, at Bellator 301.
+In a thrilling bout, Stots won the bout via unanimous decision.

+Professional Fighters League

+Stots was scheduled to face Marcos Breno on September 7, 2024, at Bellator Champions Series 4.
+However, the bout was removed from the event for unknown reasons.
+The bout was rescheduled to instead take place on October 19, 2024, at PFL Super Fights: Battle of the Giants.
+Stots won the fight via a rear-naked choke submission in the third round.

+Stots next faced Sergio Pettis at PFL 7 on June 27, 2025.
+He lost the fight via unanimous decision.

 Personal life

-Stots has a son, Clarence (born 2018).
+Stots is married to Michaela whom he met in college.
+She is an educator and mother.
+Stots has two sons.